-Apple AirPods 3 are rumoured to be a mighty exciting pair of iPhone headphones.
+Apple AirPods 3 are rumoured to be a mighty exciting pair of iPhone headphones and they're due to launch later this year.

 Needless to say, then, Apple will have its work cut out when it launches the AirPods 3.
-So, will they look anything like this leaked image?
-When will Apple announce their release date?
-And how much will they cost?
+So, will they look anything like this leaked hands-on image?
+How much will they cost?
+And when will the AirPods 3 launch?

 Let us run down the latest rumours and leaks so you can get an idea of what to look forward to...

-- Expert advice: Should you buy Apple AirPods?
-Are AirPods worth it?
+- Expert advice: Are AirPods worth the money?

-- Our guide to the best AirPods alternatives 2020
+- Our guide to the best true wireless earbuds: AirPods alternatives

-The next-gen AirPods are expected to sit below the AirPods Pro in Apple's two-strong AirPods stable and therefore will be cheaper than their £249/$249 asking price.
+The next-gen AirPods are expected to sit below the AirPods Pro in Apple's two-strong AirPods earbuds stable and therefore will be cheaper than their £249/$249 asking price.
 There's even talk of Apple naming them the 'AirPods Pro Lite'.
+In India, tech watchers claim the next AirPods will be 20 percent cheaper than the Pros.

 Assuming the rumours are true, Apple is expected to drop the cheapest AirPods from its range in order to to accommodate the new AirPods.